-One of the most important responsibilities of a foster carer is to keep child and young people safe.
+One of the most important responsibilities of a foster carer is to keep children and young people safe.
 At the same time, foster carers must keep themselves and their families safe from any harm that could arise through fostering, including the risk of complaints or allegations.

 Foster carers constantly have to balance risks in the everyday decisions they take for themselves, their own children and fostered children.
 The difference with a fostered child is that foster carers are caring for them on behalf of the state, and so are accountable for the day-to-day decisions they take.
 They will be asked by their fostering service to do some things differently than they might with their own children, to keep everyone safe.

-Children and young people in care are often particularly vulnerable due to their previous life experiences, so foster carers need to understand and manage the particular risks they may face, while helping children to have as normal a childhood as they can.
+Children and young people in care are often particularly vulnerable due to their previous life experiences, so foster carers need to understand and manage the particular risks they may face while helping children to have as normal a childhood as they can.

 Not only can we not eliminate risk from everyday life, but trying to do so can have negative side effects, and can prevent children from learning and developing their own awareness of risk and how to stay safe.
-So the key to good, safer caring is about foster carers being aware of the risks involved for particular children in different situations, and making well thought through decisions, in partnership with the child’s social worker and the fostering service.
+So the key to good, safer caring is about foster carers being aware of the risks involved for particular children in different situations and making well thought through decisions, in partnership with the child’s social worker and the fostering service.